I long, as does every human being, to be at home wherever I find myself

 Don’t expect assisted living to solve all your problems

+It’s important to understand that assisted living facilities are not nursing homes.
 With a few exceptions, the nursing home model is a highly regulated institutional setting with a long cultural history of providing basic safety and skilled care at the lowest possible cost for the public program Medicaid.
 Assisted living evolved in opposition to this model and largely prides itself on giving residents some level of self-determination and comfort.

 But as a result, assisted living organizations take a fairly narrow view of their role in residents’ lives.
 They leave a great deal of care management, organization and intensive personal care to families.
 So, for example, in assisted living it’s quite common for a family to hire, pay and manage a personal aide to provide additional support for an older adult or to have to engage in heavy management and coordination of care when a hospitalization occurs.